Kushal2205a/beverage-sales-api/README.md

 ## API Endpoints

-## `GET /forecast/{state}`
+# `GET /forecast/{state}`
-Returns 8-week forecast for the specified state using the best-performing model.
+Returns 8 week forecast for the specified state using the best performing model.

 ```
 GET /forecast/california